nickalaskreynolds/lostD20/README.md

 - Save formulas which persist even when the page is reloaded
 - Rename formulas which also print in roll history
 - Full screen mode
-- Responsive layout which supports from mobile up
+- Responsive layout from mobile up